koursaros-ai/MSMarco-bio/README.md

 Baseline Leaderboard for BioMARCO
 --

-Check out our project <a href = 'https://github.com/koursaros-ai/nboost'>NBoost</a> to download and deploy the models with Elasticsearch.

 Pretrained Model  | Finetuning Dataset              | BioMARCO Dev MRR@10 <sup>[1]</sup> |
 ------------------| --------------------------------| -------------------------------------- |